fkellner/jeniffer2/README.md

 It has been designed to be extensible (at least regarding demosaicing algorithms) and portable.

+Jeniffer2 has been developed as part of three master theses at Tübingen University, which can be downloaded [here](https://github.com/fkellner/jeniffer2-theses).

 _Fun fact: JENIFFER stands for **J**ava **E**nhanced **N**ef **I**mage **F**ile **F**ormat **E**dito**R**.
 Version 2 is using the Adobe licensed open DNG format as input instead of the proprietary Nikon NEF format._

 ## Installing and Running Jeniffer2